Mo-ami/su-mt4007/Project/README.md

 #### Additional Information
 The complete JSON file for job listings could not be uploaded due to its size; instead, it has been compressed into a ZIP file.

+The exact numbers in analysis might be slightly off since the json file and the got updated half way through

 #### Links for data sources:
 - [My Report](https://mo-ami.github.io/su-mt4007/Project/index.html)
 - [Arbetsförmedling API](https://jobstream.api.jobtechdev.se/snapshot)